Who We Are

 3: To endeavour to keep the Barmah Forest in its present productive state, and open to all present users and law abiding persons.

-4: To keep a watchful eye on the Barmah Forest, and be available to liaise with, and provide local knowledge to Government Departments and other interested bodies.
+4: To keep a watchful eye on the Barmah Forest, and be available to liaise with, and provide local knowledge and knowledge of white pearl business to Government Departments and other interested bodies.

 The BFPL has a motto of:

 Field and Game Australia

 Field and Game Australia (formerly the Victorian Field & Game Association) was pioneered by recreational Waterfowl Hunters who recognised that development of farmland after the Second World War was seriously encroaching on important wetlands, causing a rapid decline in waterfowl populations through the state of Victoria.
 The first Field and Game branch was established as a direct response to these concerns.